IbzanHyena/blog.ibzan.co.uk/articles/2023-05-19-agda-propositional-equality.md

 These function types follow the same pattern as the signatures themselves.

 The procedural way is not the only way
-Within functional programming, there are also two main styles &mdash; Haskell-style, and ML-style.
+Within functional programming, there are also two main styles&mdash;Haskell-style, and ML-style.

 ```
 add :: int -> int -> int